EmmanuelWanzala/Akan-naming/README.md

 ##  A SCREENSHOT OF THE PROJECT

-Thw web page before the user keys in information.
+The web page before the user keys in information is shown below:
 <img src="images/akan.png" >

-After the user keys in information and presses the submit button.
+After the user keys in information and presses the submit button the results are displayed.

-The results are displayed.
+The web page looks as follows:
 <img src="images/akan1.png">

 # DESCRIPTION